Hi! My name is Patricio Gallardo.

 Currently, I am a postdoctoral researcher in the Department of Mathematics at Washington University in St Louis.
 Around 2020, I will move to Riverside, CA where I accepted a tenure track position at the University of California, Riverside.

-My mathematical interests include algebraic geometry and singularity theory; my favorite writer is J. L. Borges; and hobby includes dancing salsa and bachata.
-You write me to pgallardocandela at wustl.edu.
+My mathematical interests include algebraic geometry, singularity theory and Hodge theory.
+Currently, I am learning about matroids and mirror symmetry as well.
+My favorite writer is J. L. Borges; and my hobbies include dancing salsa and bachata.
+You can write me to pgallardocandela at wustl.edu.

 I received my Ph.D. in Mathematics from Stony Brook University in 2014, under the direction of Radu Laza.